 It’s vital to make your message understandable to the audience, so try to speak their language.

 Be careful, though: we are not referring to dumbing things down, as you can come across as inexperienced (something particularly damaging in the B2B landscape).
-No – the idea is to deliver the information in a way that your audience can find easy to follow.
+The idea is to deliver the information in a way that your audience can find easy to follow.
 Depending on the case, that may or may not entail mentioning jargon.

 Yes – buyers want to be educated when they go through a B2B marketing funnel.
 But that doesn’t mean they are willing to read an entire white paper on your product or services’ benefits!